 We provide students with multiple courses to represent these substantive areas.
 Our degree requirements and core curriculum focus specifically on the areas below:

-Required Courses (19 credits)
+Required Courses (19 cr.)

-Criminal Justice Electives (18 credits)
+Criminal Justice Electives (18 cr.)

-Criminal Justice Research Skills Requirement (12 credits)
+Criminal Justice Research Skills Requirement (12 cr.)

 Students majoring in Criminal Justice are required to meet proficiency standards in the fields of research, statistics, and data analysis.